 - How has supporting learning changed in your house/family during the lockdown?

 - Have any of those changes been good – things you want to keep?

 - How can schools support families to keep the good things that have happened during the lockdown, such as increased parental knowledge of what children and young people are learning?

 Desforges C and Abouchaar A (2003) The impact of parental involvement, parental support and family education on pupil achievement and adjustment: A literature review.
 London: Department of Education and Skills.

 Goodall J (2017) Narrowing The Achievement Gap: Parental Engagement With Children’s Learning Abingdon: Routledge.

 Goodall J (2020) Engaging parents during school closures.
 Impact 9: 67–69.

 Goodall J and Vorhaus J (2011) Review of best practice in parental engagement.
-London: The ministerial department responsible for children’s services and education in England.
+London: Department for Education.

 Sylva KEC, Melhuish P, Sammons B, et al. (2008) Final report from the primary phase: Pre-school, school and family influences on children’s development during Key Stage 2 (Age 7-11).
 Nottingham, UK: Department for Children, Schools and Families.